Chijioke-Nwabasili/qr-code-component/README.md

 This is a QR code component card project built using HTML and CSS

+## Features:

+Adapts beautifully to any device, ensuring accessibility.
+Simple and Intuitive design that highlights the QR code.

 ## Live Link

 You can see the live project [here](https://chijioke-nwabasili.github.io/qr-code-component/)